What Is the Carbon Footprint of Nuclear Power? A Life-Cycle Assessment

 The carbon footprint of building nuclear power includes constructing the power plant, mining and processing the uranium, and transporting the processed nuclear fuel to the power plant.

-- Construction: A nuclear power plant has many components, and building these components requires machinery that emits CO2.
-The containment building, reactor vessel, steam lines, pumps, turbines, generators, transformers, and cooling towers are all components with a carbon footprint.
+A nuclear power plant has many components, and building these components requires machinery that emits CO2.
+For nuclear fission, the containment building, reactor vessel, steam lines, pumps, turbines, generators, transformers, and cooling towers are all components with a carbon footprint.
+And nuclear fusion reactors can consist of millions of components including, but not limited to, magnets, coils, antennas, diagnostic instruments, cryopumps, thermal shields, and beam injectors, all of which have a carbon footprint of their own.

 What Is the Carbon Footprint of Operating Nuclear Power

-Nuclear reactors do not produce any CO2 emissions in the operating phase because there is no burning of fossil fuels or combustion byproducts.
+Nuclear reactors, both fission and fusion, do not produce any CO2 emissions in the operating phase because there is no burning of fossil fuels or combustion byproducts.

-Nuclear power plants operate in the following manner:
+Nuclear fission power plants generally operate in the following manner:

 What Is the Carbon Footprint of Building Back Nuclear Power

-Decommissioning a nuclear power plant involves the following steps:
+Decommissioning a nuclear fission power plant generally involves the following steps:

 What Role Does Nuclear Power Play in Combating Climate Change

-Nuclear power is a reliable, efficient, stable, and low-carbon emission source of energy.
-Using nuclear power instead of fossil fuel energy helps mitigate the following negative effects of climate change:
+Using nuclear power to produce energy instead of fossil fuel energy helps mitigate the following negative effects of climate change:

 The more we reduce CO2 emissions, the more we slow the rate of temperature rise, sea-level rise, ice melting, and ocean acidification.
 When these rates are slowed, the earth’s biodiversity does not have to struggle to adapt to temperature and pH changes.
 People will not be displaced due to the flooding of coastal areas.
 And icebergs will continue to provide climate regulation.